 Soil moisture limits forage production potential the most in semiarid regions.
-Estimated water use efficiency for irrigated and dry-land crop production systems is 50 percent, and available soil water has a large impact on management decisions producers make throughout the year.
+Estimated water use efficiency for irrigated and dry-land crop production systems is 50 percent, and available soil water has a significant impact on management decisions producers make throughout the year.
 Soil moisture available for plant growth makes up approximately 0.01 percent of the world's stored water.

-By understanding a little about the soil's physical properties and its relationship to soil moisture, you can make better soil-management decisions.
 Soil texture and structure greatly influence water infiltration, permeability, and water-holding capacity.

 Soil texture refers to the composition of the soil in terms of the proportion of small, medium, and large particles (clay, silt, and sand, respectively) in a specific soil mass.
 For example, a coarse soil is a sand or loamy sand, a medium soil is a loam, silt loam, or silt, and a fine soil is a sandy clay, silty clay, or clay.